 B. Packaging design

-- New packaging in terms of new material and packaging systems / development active packaging and edible films; - Development of concepts such as active and intelligent (A&I) packaging - Innovative MAP for MPF / fresh-like foods. - Increasing the development of active packaging and sensors dedicated to quality control processes directly on the production lines, with particular enphasis on volatiles detection (odors, aromas, etc...) and in liquid/solid suspensions detection (off-flavors, toxic compounds, maintenance of correct organoleptic profiles,...).
+- New packaging in terms of new material and packaging systems / development active packaging and edible films; - Development of concepts such as active and intelligent (A&I) packaging - Innovative MAP for MPF / fresh-like foods.

 C. Process control